Siphon880gh/devbrain/DevOps/Server - _Scaling - Process Supervision - Supervisor/Supervisor Primer - GET STARTED (Python stack with Sh, Pyenv-virtualenvs, Pipenv, Gunicorn).md

 ---

 This guide will combine supervisor and gunicorn with https.
 This allows for concurrent requests to flask.
-But does not scale up servers (not an autoscaler) because you need Kubernetes or AWS ECS for that.
+But does not scale up servers (not an autoscaler) because that needs Kubernetes or AWS ECS for that.

 ---